microsoft/vscode-docs/docs/languages/java.md

 ---
 # Java in Visual Studio Code

-The Java support in Visual Studio Code is provided through a wide range of [extensions](/docs/editor/extension-gallery.md), which make it not only a lightweight and performant code editor, but also a productive IDE with lots of popular Java tools integrated.
-It provides essential language features such as code completion, refactoring, linting, formatting, and code snippets along with convenient debugging and unit test support.
+The Java support in Visual Studio Code is provided through a wide range of [extensions](/docs/editor/extension-gallery.md).
+By installing extensions, you can have a lightweight and performant code editor which also supports popular Java development tools.
+VS Code provides essential language features such as code completion, refactoring, linting, formatting, and code snippets along with convenient debugging and unit test support.
 VS Code can also integrate tooling and frameworks such as Maven, Tomcat, Jetty, and Spring Boot.
 Leveraging the power of Visual Studio Code, Java developers get an excellent tool for both quick code editing and also the full debugging and testing cycle.
-It's a great choice for your Java work if you're looking for a tool which
+It's a great choice for your Java work if you're looking for a tool which:

-- Is fast and lightweight, free, and open source
+- Is fast and lightweight, free, and open-source
 - Supports multiple, or all the programming language you use
 - Helps start your Java journey without installing and learning a complex IDE
 - Provides great microservices support including popular framework, container tooling and cloud integration
 - Improves your productivity through smartness and collaboration features

 This article will give you an overview of different capabilities of Visual Studio Code for Java developers.
-For a quick walkthrough of editing, running, and debugging Java program with Visual Studio Code, click the button below.
+For a quick walkthrough of editing, running, and debugging a Java program with Visual Studio Code, see the [Java Tutorial](/docs/java/java-tutorial).

-<a class="tutorial-install-extension-btn" href="/docs/java/java-tutorial">Java Tutorial</a>

 > [Download VS Code](/download) - If you haven't downloaded VS Code yet, quickly install for your platform (Windows, macOS, Linux).

-## Install Java Extensions
+## Install Java extensions

 VS Code is a fast editor and ships with great editing features.
 Add Java language support to VS Code by installing the popular Java extensions.
 To help set up Java on VS Code, there is a [Java Extension Pack](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack), which contains the most popular extensions for most Java developers: